barebox/barebox/Documentation/devel/project-ideas.rst

 new drivers can be ported to enable not only running Linux on the board, but bareDOOM as well.

+Expected outcome is upstreamed barebox drivers and board support to enable running on previously unsupported hardware.

 This project requires embedded hardware with preferably an ARM SoC, as these have the widest barebox support, but other architectures are ok as well.